How to Monitor and Analyze WordPress Hosting Performance

 This is how cache works.

-To speed up the whole process, caching is needed to cache copies of your website pages in temporary storage when a user first visits.
-For subsequent visits, the cached pages are served to the user, which loads faster and more responsive.
+To speed up the process, caching stores copies of your website pages in temporary storage when a user first visits.
+For subsequent visits, the cached pages are served to the user, resulting in faster load times and greater responsiveness.

 The easiest way to implement a cache in WordPress is through a caching plugin

-Besides its primary function, which is caching, WP Rocket handles file minification and optimization.
-It minifies and optimizes CSS and Javascript files, loads JS deferred, and delays the execution of JS files until user interaction.
+In addition to its primary function of caching, WP Rocket handles file minification and optimization.
+It minifies and optimizes CSS and JavaScript files, loads JavaScript files deferentially, and delays their execution until user interaction.

 WP Rocket optimizes CSS delivery features

-The plugin also optimizes the WordPress database on schedule, optimizes critical CSS above the fold, fixes image previews for iframes, and automatically adds image dimension.
-For more information on how WP Rocket works, check the details guide on their blog.
+The plugin also optimizes the WordPress database on schedule, optimizes critical CSS above the fold, fixes image previews for iframes, and automatically adds image dimensions.
+For more information on how WP Rocket works, check the detailed guide on their blog.

 However, some web hosts offer built-in caching mechanisms; consider asking your web host if they have a cache solution built into the core WordPress software.
 This will save you the extra budget that you would have spent on buying a cache plugin.